-Apart from promising to make the city the financial capital of the world and speaking on the Pakistan issue, the PM stuck largely to his pro-development and anti-Congress-Nationalist Congress Party stand in his second assembly poll rally in Mumbai yesterday
+Apart from promising to make Mumbai the financial capital of the world and speaking on the Pakistan issue, the PM stuck largely to his pro-development stand in his second assembly poll rally in Mumbai yesterday

 In his second appearance in the city yesterday as part of the assembly poll campaign, Prime Minister Narendra Modi stuck largely to the tried-and-tested formula he has been using for all his rallies in Maharashtra, adding a bit of Mumbai and Pakistan in the mix.

 PM Modi at the rally at Somaiya ground yesterday.
 Pic/Nimesh Dave

 Starting his speech in Marathi, Modi addressed a packed gathering at the Somaiya ground in Ghatkopar and almost immediately took a dig at those who were criticising the low turnout at his previous rally at Mahalaxmi Racecourse.

 “I complained to Maharashtra leaders that when I used to come to Mumbai for my campaigning during the Lok Sabha polls, the crowd used to be half of what it is now,” said the Prime Minister.

 On Pawar and Shivaji